Nekroze/codeforthought/chapter/playground.rst

 guess already, the symbol for multiplication in programming is the asterisk (`*`) character and division is the forward slash (`/`) character.
-But the last two examples are almost exactly the same except for the parenthesis around the `1 * 20` expression in the final one.
+But the last two examples are almost exactly the same except for the parenthesis around the `2.0 * 20` expression in the final one.

 The reason for the parenthesis is to solve one of the largest problems in programming.
-OK well not specifically.
+OK well not specifically but give me some slack here.
 One of the largest problems for new programmers other then the syntax of the language they have chosen is understanding that the computer does not and can not think the way they do.
 It has no clue what you want to do with your code.
 This makes it very hard for a computer to guess what the right thing to do is, so often it doesn't even try.

 In programming we need to make our intentions clear and preferably clean.
 Not only does a computer have to understand what you mean but so do humans.
 This